jrdnbwmn/pear/README.md

 Branches and pull requests are welcomed!

 ## Goals
-1. Help developers utilize many “best practices” that have been established by the web community.
+1. Help front–end developers utilize many “best practices” that have been established by the web community.
-2. Be simple and easy to use, with a small learning curve.
+2. Be simple and easy to use, with as small of a learning curve as possible.
 3. Make it faster and easier to produce great work!

 ## How to Use